All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Compounded Peptide Options

-For men who face cost barriers with brand-name medications, compounded semaglutide offers compounded formulations of the active ingredient at a more accessible price point.
+For men who face cost barriers with brand-name medications, compounded semaglutide offers the prescribed active pharmaceutical ingredient at a more accessible price point.
 Our program ensures compounded formulations come from licensed 503B pharmacies with proper quality controls.
 Starting at $199/mo

 Other Medications